I Missed Again

-"I Missed Again" is a song from Phil Collins's debut solo studio album, Face Value.
+"I Missed Again" is a song from Phil Collins's debut solo studio album, Face Value (1981).
 It was selected as the lead single from the album in the US and Canada, although in most other countries "In the Air Tonight" was released as Collins' first solo single, followed by "I Missed Again".
 The song features a tenor sax solo from British jazz musician Ronnie Scott.
 The song peaked at No. 19 on the US Billboard Hot 100 chart in May 1981 and reached No. 14 in the UK.

 Background

 Like many of the songs on Face Value, "I Missed Again" is about Collins's anger and frustration about his first wife leaving him.
-The original demo was entitled "I Miss You, Babe", with sadder lyrics - this demo version was later released as a B-side of "If Leaving Me Is Easy".
+The original demo was entitled "I Miss You, Babe", with sadder lyrics – this demo version was later released as a B-side of "If Leaving Me Is Easy".
 He re-wrote the lyrics, gave the song a different tempo, and re-titled it "I Missed Again" in an effort to make it lighthearted instead of sad.

-The primary backing track consisted of bass, drums and a piano that was heavily compressed.
+The primary backing track consisted of bass, drums, and piano.
 According to Hugh Padgham, who co-produced the song, he said that he "compressed the piano to death, it sounded so wide and it filled up everything; and we pulled it up in the mix.
 It sounds as if there's a lot going on, when in fact there isn't."